 Enter and View

 Part of Healthwatch Walsall remit is to carry out Enter and View visits.
-Healthwatch Walsall Authorised Representatives carry out these visits to health and social care premises to find out how service users’ access, use and understand what the overall service user experiences are.
-Highlighting findings and potentially making recommendations that may lead to areas of improvement.
+Healthwatch Walsall Authorised Representatives carry out these visits to health and social care premises to find out how service users access, use and understand what the overall service user experiences are, highlighting findings and potentially making recommendations that may lead to areas of improvement.

-The Health and Social Care Act allows Authorised Representatives to observe service delivery and talk to service users, their families and carers on premises such as: hospitals, residential homes, GP practices, dental surgeries, optometrist and pharmacies.
+The Health and Social Care Act allows Authorised Representatives to observe service delivery and talk to service users, their families and carers on premises such as: hospitals, residential homes, GP practices, dental surgeries, optometrists and pharmacies.

-Enter and View visits can happen if people tell us there is a problem with a service but, equally, they can occur when services have a good reputation so that we can learn about and share examples of what they do well from the perspective of people who experience the service firsthand.
+Enter and View visits can happen if people tell us there is a problem with a service but, equally, they can occur when services have a good reputation so that we can learn about and share examples of what they do well from the perspective of people who experience the service first-hand.

 Healthwatch Walsall Enter and View visits are not intended to specifically identify safeguarding issues.
 However, if safeguarding concerns arise during a visit, they are reported in accordance with Healthwatch Walsall Safeguarding Policy, the service manager will be informed, and the visit will end.
-The local authority Safeguarding Team will also be informed.
+The Local Authority Safeguarding Team will also be informed.

-Contents:

-Page
+Contents: Page No.

+Enter and View 2

 Acknowledgements 3

 Disclaimer 3

-Authorised representatives 3
+Authorised Representatives 3

 Who we share the report with 3

+Healthwatch Principles 4

-3Purpose of visit 3
+Purpose of visit 4

 What we did 4